DADDesign-Projects/PENDAII-Software/README.md

 ## Introduction
 PENDAII Software is a collection of audio effects built on an advanced framework, specifically designed for the PENDAII Hardware platform ([GitHub Link](https://github.com/DADDesign-Projects/PENDAII-Hardware)).
 You can use this framework to easily develop your own high-quality audio effect pedals, focusing entirely on signal processing while the framework handles all hardware complexities.

+### Last evolutions
+- Restructured codebase to ensure compatibility between the PENDA and PENDAII hardware platforms.
+- Reworked memory handling to enable independent preset saving without interference between different effects.
+- Added automatic and independent system parameter saving, currently storing input volume and balance on PENDAII.
+- Fixed a bug in the graphics library when using 18-bit color formats.

 ### Author
 This project is developed by DAD Design.